-How to buy international shares in Australia (2024)
+How to buy international shares in Australia (in 2025)

 Thankfully we're here to help take you through the process of buying international shares (and everything else you'll need to be aware of).

-Step 1: Compare brokers that offer global stocks
+Step 1: Compare trading platforms that offer global stocks

-If you want to buy international shares, you'll need to find a broker or trading platform that gives you access to foreign markets.
+If you want to buy international shares, you'll need to find a trading platform that gives you access to foreign markets.
 Naturally, not all trading platforms are created equal.

 1. Access to markets.

-Make sure when you are buying international shares that your broker actually offers access to the stocks you want to buy.
-This sounds obvious but signing up to a foreign broker won't automatically gain you access to all international markets.
+Make sure the platform you're signing up to actually offers the stocks you want to buy.
+This sounds obvious but signing up to a global trading platform won't automatically get you access to all foreign markets.

 The big ones are the US exchanges like the New York Stock Exchange (NYSE) and the National Association of Securities Dealers Automated Quotations (Nasdaq), which most providers will allow you to access, but not every account will let you trade everywhere in Europe and Asia.